Jennifer Stone

-Jennifer Stone (born February 12, 1993) is an American former actress.
+Jennifer Stone (born February 12, 1993) is an American actress, podcaster, social media personality, and nurse.
 As a child actor, she became known for playing Harper Finkle on the Disney Channel sitcom Wizards of Waverly Place (2007–2012).
 She also had roles in the comedy films Secondhand Lions (2003) and Mean Girls 2 (2011).

 After appearing in the Slash-produced film Nothing Left to Fear (2013), Stone took a hiatus from acting to pursue education.
-She briefly returned as an adult, receiving critical praise for co-writing and starring in the independent film The In-Between (2019).
-She left acting in 2019 after graduating from nursing school.
+She returned as an adult, receiving critical praise for co-writing and starring in the independent film The In-Between (2019).

 Early life and education

 Stone was born on February 12, 1993, in Tarrant County, Texas.
-She earned an Associate of Science in Nursing from Glendale Community College and a Bachelor of Science in Nursing from Azusa Pacific University.
+She earned an Associate of Science in nursing from Glendale Community College and a Bachelor of Science in nursing from Azusa Pacific University.
 She studied nursing so that she could get a better understanding of her type 1 diabetes diagnosis, leaving acting in 2019.